rubeneric/AzureNL/users.md

 # Users
-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.

 ## Introduction
-This is a team effort, mostly by Microsoft employees in the Netherlands who work with Azure.
-This is an overview of [Users](./users.md).
+This repo is a team effort, mostly by Microsoft employees in the Netherlands who work with Azure.
+Here you see an overview of users.

 ## List
 * [Agraj Mangal](https://github.com/agrajm)